Skip to Content

 Frying fish, shrimp, and lobster at Razo's Fish Tacos.
 Photo by Hadley Tomicki for L.A.
 TACO.

 Razo's has been open for less than a month at the same location where the chef first prepared those tacos.
-With little marketing save word of mouth, it is quickly drawing regular customers back to crowd its picnic tables for what one neighboring customer in a Dodgers hat yells out are, “the best tacos in Los Angeles,” during our recent visit.
+With little marketing save word of mouth, it is already drawing regular customers back to crowd its picnic tables for what one neighboring customer in a Dodgers hat yells out are, “the best tacos in Los Angeles,” during one of our recent visits.

-Though the fish and shrimp tacos of Baja, California are the clear inspiration for Razo’s menu, he doesn’t fall over himself trying to stick meticulously to regional recipes or rules.
-The tacos benefit more from the instincts of an experienced restaurant chef than adherence to ideas of authenticity.
+Though the fish and shrimp tacos of Baja are the clear inspiration for Razo’s menu, he doesn’t fall over himself trying to stick meticulously to regional recipes or rules.
+The tacos benefit more from the instincts of an experienced restaurant chef than adherence to anyone's ideas of "authenticity."

 Though he may have scant experience or frame of reference with Mexican cuisine, the ultimate brilliance of his food offers proof that ignorance can produce something wholly original.
 And maybe even better.